cjdduarte/MemoryMosaic/README.md

   - Hover over a square to see card details
   - Click on a square to open the card in Anki's browser
   - A dot in the center indicates cards due today
+- **Progressive Loading:** For very large collections, cards are loaded in batches (e.g., initial 4000), with "Show More" and "Show All" buttons to load the rest, ensuring better initial performance.

 ### Main benefits